Davidson0071/534rchcve/README.md

 **D4X3D**
 - GitHub: [Davidson0071](https://github.com/Davidson0071)

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+## Kindly leave a Star 🌟  for effort 👌

 ## Disclaimer
 This tool is for educational and research purposes only.
 Users are responsible for complying with applicable laws and regulations. hack responsibly